austinkelleher/giphy-api/README.md

 });
 ```

+- https {Boolean} - Whether to utilize HTTPS library for requests or HTTP.
+Defaults to HTTP.
-- timeout - Maximum timeout of an API request.
+- timeout {Number} - Maximum timeout of an API request.
 Defaults to 30 seconds.
-- apiKey - Giphy API key.
+- apiKey {String} - Giphy API key.
 Defaults to API beta key

 ## [Phrase search](https://github.com/giphy/GiphyAPI#search-endpoint)
 Search all Giphy GIFs for a word or phrase.
 Supported parameters: